gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 password prior to a new password.
 The user cannot enter a password that will match `'*'` and therefore the account remains password-less.

+Keep in mind that the git user must have access to the system so please review your security settings at `/etc/security/access.conf` and make sure the git user is not blocked.

 ### Postgres error 'FATAL:  could not create shared memory segment: Cannot allocate memory'

 The packaged Postgres instance will try to allocate 25% of total memory as